 Serve these deep-fried wontons hot or warm, with sweet and sour sauce, plum sauce or even something creamy like lemon mayonnaise for a flavour contrast.
 They make a great starter recipe or appetizer.

-- 1 minced or finely chopped red chilli pepper
+- 1 tablespoon red pepper flakes - minced or finely chopped

 - Heat a wok over high heat, then add 2 tablespoons of oil.
 Stir fry the garlic, green onion and shallots briefly, then add the chicken and stir-fry until it is almost cooked through.
 Stir in everything else except the wonton wrappers, then take the wok off the heat and let the filling cool.